-The work of a food technologist can be varied from developing recipes and modifying manufacturing processes to managing the safety and legality of food
+The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

-As a food technologist, you'll work on the development and manufacturing processes and recipes of food and drink products.
-Your aim will be to make sure the products are safe, made in an efficient way and meet specific standards.
-You could also work on existing and newly-discovered ingredients to invent new recipes and concepts.
+As a food technologist, you'll work on developing and manufacturing food and drink products.
+Your main aims will be to make sure the products are safe to consume, made in an efficient way and meet specific regulations.

-You may modify foods to create products such as fat-free items and ready meals and will often work closely with the product development teams to help deliver factory-ready recipes, based on development kitchen samples.
+You'll often work closely with product development teams to help deliver factory-ready recipes, based on development kitchen samples.
 Keeping up with ever-changing food production regulations will be an essential part of your job.

-Your tasks may vary depending on where you work, which can include food and drink manufacturing companies, universities, research associations, retailers and local authorities.
+Your tasks and focus may vary depending on where you work, which can include food and drink manufacturing companies, universities, research associations, retailers and local authorities.

 Responsibilities